encode/django-rest-framework/docs/api-guide/schemas.md

 ### Components

-Since DRF 3.12, Schema uses the [OpenAPI Components](openapi-components).
-This method defines components in the schema and [references them](openapi-reference) inside request and response objects.
+Since DRF 3.12, Schema uses the [OpenAPI Components][openapi-components].
+This method defines components in the schema and [references them][openapi-reference] inside request and response objects.
 By default, the component's name is deduced from the Serializer's name.

 Using OpenAPI's components provides the following advantages:

 * The schema is more readable and lightweight.
-* If you use the schema to generate an SDK (using [openapi-generator](openapi-generator) or [swagger-codegen](swagger-codegen)).
+* If you use the schema to generate an SDK (using [openapi-generator][openapi-generator] or [swagger-codegen][swagger-codegen]).
 The generator can name your SDK's models.

 ### Handling component's schema errors